(xx) Provisions, contingent liabilities and contingent assets

 Credit risk is the risk of financial loss arising from counterparty failure to repay or service debt according to the contractual terms and obligations.
 Credit risk encompasses of both, the direct risk of default and the risk of deterioration of credit worthiness as well as concentration of risks.
 The financial instruments that are subject to concentration of credit risk principally consists of trade receivables, current investments, loans, cash and bank balances and bank deposits.

 The trade receivables of the Company are typically non-interest bearing un-secured customers.
 The customer base is widely distributed both economically and geographically.
-The Company has very limited history of customer default and considers the credit quality of trade receivables that are not past due or impaired to be good.

 Credit risk is controlled by analysing credit limits and credit worthiness of the customer based on their financial position, past experience and other factors, on continuous basis to whom the credit has been granted after obtaining necessary approvals for credit.